-Ararat Rural City Council has a responsibility to financially represent its network of XXXXX assets to fair value.
-XXXXX valuation is conducted using XXXXXX (refer to section 3.2), assigning unit rates to those classes on an annual basis based on real word values and multiplying the area of each individual XXXXX structure to the assigned unit rate.
+Ararat Rural City Council has a responsibility to financially represent its network of playgrounds assets to fair value. playgrounds valuation is conducted using playgrounds, assigning unit rates to those classes on an annual basis based on real word values and multiplying the area of each individual playgrounds structure to the assigned unit rate.